|

 933 color slides

-SWCPC 654 E2-3
+SWCPC 654 E2-E3

-This collection consists of 157 slides of family images and various Texas scenes.
+This collection consists of 157 slides of family images and various Texas

-Old Timers, Yellowstone, Canyon Lands, the Grand Canyon, Big Bend, White Sands, Mountains,
+Capitol, Texas Tech Old Timers, Yellowstone, Canyon Lands, the Grand Canyon, Big

-and miscellaneous.; there are also several images of the family cat.
+Bend, White Sands, Mountains, and miscellaneous.; there are also several images

 Mrs. Allie Rae Collins Parker is a resident of Lubbock.
 She was originally from

 Claude, Texas.
-She earned her Bachelors and Masters degrees from Texas Technological
+She earned her Bachelors and Masters degrees from Texas

 Parker, Jackson

-Photograph collection, 1900-1971
+Photograph Collection, 1900-1971

 39 copy prints